Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Convexity and eddy APE density

 so appears to be proportional to the mean density gradient $\nabla \overline{\rho}$, the proportionality factor being controlled by the curvature of $\rho_0(z)$.
 Comparison with the heuristic localised APE density $E_a^{heu}$ and $A_e$ is easily verified to be

 where $\Lambda$ is the same parameter introduced previously.
-This establishes that the validity and accuracy of the heuristic localised APE density depend on the proximity of the actual state to Lorenz reference state, which does not appear to have been previously recognised.
+This establishes that the validity and accuracy of the heuristic localised APE density depend on the proximity of the actual state to Lorenz reference state, as expected.